lurkny/LinearAlg/README.md

 Each release of Armadillo has its full version specified as A.B.C, where A is a major version number, B is a minor version number, and C is a patch level (indicating bug fixes).
+The version specification has explicit meaning, similar to [Semantic Versioning](https://semver.org/), as follows:

-Within a major version (eg. 7), each minor version has a public API that strongly strives to be backwards compatible (at the source level) with the public API of preceding minor versions.
-For example, user code written for version 7.100 should work with version 7.200, 7.300, 7.400, etc. However, as later minor versions may have more features (API extensions) than preceding minor versions, user code specifically written for version 7.400 may not work with 7.300.
+* Within a major version (eg. 10), each minor version has a public API that strongly strives to be backwards compatible (at the source level) with the public API of preceding minor versions.
+For example, user code written for version 10.0 should work with version 10.1, 10.2, etc.
+  However, later minor versions may have more features (API additions and extensions) than preceding minor versions.
+As such, user code _specifically_ written for version 10.2 may not work with 10.1.

-An increase in the patch level, while the major and minor versions are retained, indicates modifications to the code and/or documentation which aim to fix bugs without altering the public API.
+* An increase in the patch level, while the major and minor versions are retained, indicates modifications to the code and/or documentation which aim to fix bugs without altering the public API.

-We don't like changes to existing public API and strongly prefer not to break any user software.
-However, to allow evolution, we reserve the right to alter the public API in future major versions of Armadillo while remaining backwards compatible in as many cases as possible (eg. major version 8 may have slightly different public API than major version 7).
+* We don't like changes to existing public API and strongly prefer not to break any user software.
+However, to allow evolution, the public API in future major versions while remaining backwards compatible in as many cases as possible (eg. major version 11 may have slightly different public API than major version 10).

 **CAVEAT:** any function, class, constant or other code _not_ explicitly described in the public API documentation is considered as part of the underlying internal